tekgourou/Splunk_Chrome_Extension/README.md

 # Splunk Quick Search Chrome Extension

-A Chrome extension that allows you to quickly search selected text in Splunk with a simple right-click.
+A Chrome extension that allows you to quickly search selected text in Splunk with a simple right-click in any web page.

 ## Features